 - An sftp jail, which creates a jailed environment for file transfers using SFTP.

-- A mail jail, which provides mail services for users within a jailed environment, or protects the larger system from any malicious software that might enter the system through e-mail processing.
+- A mail jail, which provides mail services for users within a jailed environment, protecting it from malicious software that might enter the system through e-mail processing.